Project 0: Digital Painting - Spring 2026

 This function deallocates all memory and reinitializes all member variables to default values.
 It clears the current object to an empty object.

-This function renders the board (the game state) on the terminal at the time that it is called.
+This function prints the color codes to the standard output.
 The implementation of this function is provided.
 You do not need to modify this function.
 This function is for debugging purposes.
-Do not call this function in the test program that you'll submit.

 Additional Requirements

-• The class declaration (Checkers) in checkers.cpp may not be modified in any way.
+• The class declaration (Art) in art.cpp may not be modified in any way.
 No additional libraries may be used.

 • You must use nullptr to set pointers to a default value.
 Do not use NULL or zero or any other value for this purpose.